rilhia/omni-endo-ai-mcp/README.md

 ---

 <a id="section-b-open-webui"></a>
-## 🅱️ Section B: Use it with Open WebUI (local AI)
+## 🅱️ Section B: Use it with Open WebUI

-This path lets a **local** AI model (running on your own machine via [Ollama](https://ollama.com)) analyse your data, so nothing leaves your computer at all.
+This path lets you use either a **local AI model** running on your own machine via [Ollama](https://ollama.com), or a **cloud model via Google Gemini**, through a browser-based chat interface.
 It uses the full Docker stack, which also includes a bridge that turns the tools into a normal web API.

 ### B1.
 Start the stack
 In your terminal, in the project folder, run: